hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

     * Topic match in NLP
     * Recommendation System based on tags, topics, also will consider user feedback
       * Try [Bayesian Adjusted Rating][5]?

-## Bank Fantasy
-* I'm thinking to build my fantasy world, everything in this world has intelligence.
-One of the elements is a bank.
-* This bank should have similar data structure as most banks do, and will do business in creative ways.
-  * Reasearch on what kind of business banks do, that looks interesting and from there to think about more fun ideas.
-  * To mimic how banks make money, how sales grow, can be interesting and challenging
-* Features that use rating system can try [Bayesian Adjusted Rating][5] - It considers multiple factors in the rating rank
-* Feature Ideas
-  * It bridges business clients and individual clients
-  * It brings opportunities to each business client from other business clients

 ## Charity Project - Traveling Security Alert
   * When people are traveling, send news about massive shooting, suicide bombing news around that location
   * Predict/Forecast potential masive shooting, suicide bombing in a location that the user search (like weather forecasting)